andrewt0301/hse-acos-course/docs/part2os/os_final_test_dsba_2024.md

    * What is Process Control Block (`PCB`)?
 What information does it contain?
    * Describe the idea of process creation with system calls `fork` and `exec`.
 What is the role of system call `wait`?
    * How to see the list of running processes in Linux (what system utilities do you know)?
+     What Linux system folder does contain information about running processes?

 1. Permissions.
    * What access rights do you know?
 What permission groups do you know?